In this matter Greg Walsh acted for AB in a very important case against the Law Society of NSW.

 Justice Davies ultimately held for the reasons set out in his judgement that the Law Society had failed to accord procedural fairness to her and further had failed to provide adequate reasons in both the decisions of 14 December 2017 and I February 2018 meaning the decisions could not stand.
 His Honour further found that the reasons for the decision of I February 2018 disclosed jurisdictional error.

 The Law Society then despite His Honour reserving his decision resolved to commence proceedings in the tribunal and did so on 1 August 2018.
 His Honour made an order in the nature of certiorari quashing the decisions of the Law Society made on 14 December 2017 and 1 February 2018.
-The Law Society was restrained from taking any steps in the tribunal.

 This judgement of Justice Davies is a fundamental one in respect of the proper manner in which the Law Society of NSW ought to have investigated the allegations of Professional Misconduct against AB.
-She, somewhat remarkably, is still alive to continue assisting the community as a member of the NSW Bar.
+She, somewhat remarkably, is still alive to continue assisting the community as a member of the NSW Bar Association.